Byzantine Generals in the Permissionless Setting: The framework

-\textbf{Formal description.} For a list of commonly used variables and terms, see Table \ref{terms} in Appendix 1.
+\textbf{Formal description.} For a list of commonly used variables and terms, see Table \ref{terms} in Appendix 2.
 We consider a (potentially infinite) system of \emph{processors}, some of which may be \emph{faulty}.
 Each processor is specified by a state transition diagram, for which the number of states may be infinite.
-At each \emph{step} $s$ of its operation, a processor $p$ \emph{receives} a pair $(M,M^{\ast})$, where either or both of $M$ and $M^{\ast}$ may be empty.
+At each timeslot $t$ of its operation, a processor $p$ \emph{receives} a pair $(M,M^{\ast})$, where either or both of $M$ and $M^{\ast}$ may be empty.
 Here, $M$ is a finite set of \emph{messages} (i.e.\ strings) that have previously been \emph{broadcast} by other processors.
-We refer to $M$ as the \emph{message set} received by $p$ at step $s$, and say that each message $m\in M$ is received by $p$ at step $s$. $M^{\ast}$ is a potentially infinite set of messages, referred to as the \emph{permission set} received by $p$ at step $s$.
-If $m\in M^{\ast}$, then receipt of the permission set $M^{\ast}$ means that $p$ is able to broadcast $m$ at subsequent steps: Once $M^{\ast}$ has been received, we refer to $m$ as being \emph{permitted} for $p$.\footnote{So, at step $s$, $m$ has been \emph{received} by $p$ if it belongs to one of the message sets received at steps $\leq s$, while $m$ is \emph{permitted} for $p$ if it belongs to one of the permission sets received by $p$ at steps $\leq s$.} To complete step $s$, $p$ then broadcasts a finite set of messages $M'$ that are permitted for $p$, makes a finite \emph{request set} $R$, and then enters a new state $x'$, where $x',M'$ and $R$ are determined by the present state $x$ and $(M,M^{\ast})$, according to the state transition diagram.
-The form of the request set $R$ will be described shortly, together with how $R$ determines the permission set received at the next step of $p$'s operation.
+We refer to $M$ as the \emph{message set} received by $p$ at $t$, and say that each message $m\in M$ is received by $p$ at $t$. $M^{\ast}$ is a potentially infinite set of pairs $(m,t')$, where each $m$ is a message and each $t'$ is a timeslot. $M^{\ast}$ is referred to as the \emph{permission set} received by $p$ at $t$.
+If $(m,t')\in M^{\ast}$, then receipt of the permission set $M^{\ast}$ means that $p$ is able to broadcast $m$ at step $t'$: Once $M^{\ast}$ has been received, we refer to $m$ as being \emph{permitted} for $p$ at $t'$.
+To complete the instructions for timeslot $t$, $p$ then broadcasts a finite set of messages $M'$ that are permitted for $p$ at $t$, makes a finite \emph{request set} $R$, and then enters a new state $x'$, where $x',M'$ and $R$ are determined by the present state $x$ and $(M,M^{\ast})$, according to the state transition diagram.
+The form of the request set $R$ will be described shortly, together with how $R$ determines the permission set received at the next timeslot.